sc6156/academic-work/README.md

-This report contains some of the work that I did during my MSc and MA.
+This repo contains some of the work that I did during my MSc and MA.
+It contains: